 The previous Children's Commissioner, Dr Russell Wills, made reducing child poverty a top priority for his term.
 We believe everyone from Government, to business, to our local communities has a role to play in reducing the number of children missing out.

 We have a number of different projects related to child poverty:

 In early 2012 we convened the Expert Advisory Group (EAG) to come up with practical solutions to child poverty.
 The EAG produced "Solutions to Child Poverty in New Zealand: Evidence for Action" in December 2012.
 The report continues to underpin many of our projects today.

 Key EAG documents for more information:

-At the end of his term (30 June 2016), Dr Wills gave a presentation Are We There Yet? that outlined progress of the office on the issue of child poverty.
+At the end of his term (30 June 2016), Dr Wills gave a presentation that outlined progress of the Office on the issue of child poverty.

 Each year we monitor how many children live in income poverty, material deprivation, severe poverty and persistent poverty.
 These measures are derived from data produced in the Household Incomes Report.